-Hadley Suter is a New York-based writer and a Lecturer in French at Barnard College.
+Hadley Suter is a Lecturer in French at Barnard College.

 Another day, another famous artist’s wife discovered to have been an artist herself.
 This time it’s Richanda Rhoden, a Native American painter mostly known for being married to the sculptor John Rhoden.
 Though she painted every day until her death—just shy of her 100th birthday—in December 2016, this exhibition at Soloway Gallery in Williamsburg is the first exhibition of Rhoden’s work.